-UNIT /BUILDING / PURPOSE OR THE BUILI DING for to st eachi tudyi 0 tiall roc ei - he : atisfying NAME OF THE DEPARTMENT Type of the building: (A) - faculty building (B) - rented or leasedCity/TownSurface m2Surface m2City/TownSurface m2Surface m2Surface m2Surface m2Surface m2Surface m2Surface m2Surface m2Surface m2Surface m2Surface m2Surface m2Surface m2Surface m2Surface Other premises 4 The total number functionality of premises 5 1.
-FACUL TY OF AR ECTURE 1 1 Faculty of Architecture building (A) Podgorica 832,06 4 1 - 1 6 4 - Engineering Faculties' building (A) Podgorica 224, 24 3,7 39,8 4 - - 1 - - - Rectorate building (A) Podgorica 100 1 - - - - - ECHNICA L FAC ULTY
+UNIT /BUILDING / PURPOSE OR THE BUILI DING for te eachi tudyi tiall roc ei number oms for tl nployees factory - he : atisfying NAME OF THE DEPARTMENT (for one or more units) m^2 $g = \frac{g}{g}$ Offices for the administrative i3 staff Other premises 4 The total number functionality of premises 5 1.
+FACUL TY OF AR CHITI ECTURE , Faculty of Architecture building (A) Podgorica 832,06 4 1 - 1 6 4 - Engineering Faculties' building (A) Podgorica 224, 24 3,7 39,8 4 - - 1 - - - Rectorate building (A) (A) Podgorica 100 - - - - (A) Podgorica 2.
+BIOTECH

 2 The total number of staff at the University of Montenegro consists of academic staff, associates, professional staff, and administrative staff.

 3 The number shown in this column includes offices for management, administration, student services, accounting, and room for student organizations.